Sandeep-UD/Dormant_users/README.md

 ```

 ## Downloading the CSV Report
-To download the reports after the workflow completes, add the following step in your workflow file
+To download the reports after the workflow completes, add the following step in your workflow file.

 ```yaml
 - name: Upload dormant users report